-The numbers show that cashew production was around 2900 tons in 1980, but only 10 years later the volume achieved a significant dimension close to 20 thousand tons.
-Since then, growth continues and the economic relevance became evident with this crop deserving a special attention from the government, at global level but also entering in the dynamics of family business and households in rural areas
+The numbers in table 4 show that cashew production was around 2900 tons in 1980, but only 10 years later the volume achieved a significant dimension close to 20 thousand tons.
+Since then, growth continued and the economic relevance became evident with this crop deserving a special attention from the government, at global level but also entering in the dynamics of family business and households in rural areas.

-It is also important to consider different sources of information, given the instable institutional environment, which is also made in fig. 6, taking into consideration the knowledge about differences in data about exports and production, because it is well known that a significant proportion of the country production is exported through the neighboring countries such as Senegal for example.
-Of course this concern is already under evaluation by ANCA in regard to the identification of solutions and to find out possible policy measures that can improve the value creation in Guiné-Bissau.
+It is important to consider different sources of information, given the instable institutional environment, taking into consideration the knowledge about differences in data about exports (table 5) and production, because it is well known that a significant proportion of the country production is exported through the neighboring countries such as Senegal for example.
+Of course this concern is already under evaluation by ANCA, in regard to the identification of solutions and to find out possible policy measures that can improve the value creation in Guiné-Bissau.

-Figure 6 - Cashew (in shell) Exports Information
+Table 5.Cashew (in shell) Exports Information